-GEO 495
+GEO 495 1-4 credits

 Geography Internship

 This course provides students with hands-on working experience using GIS technology.
 Students will complete a minimum 30 hours per credit hour throughout the semester in the internship environment.
 Up to four hours of credit are given for each semester.